 As we move forward with A Bridge Home in Council District 15, I would like to keep you abreast of the developments for each site.
-Here are a few highlights from the past couple of weeks:
+Here are a few recent highlights:

 A Bridge Home, Watts